Convert circular component representation of field to linear component representation

 The vertical component of the output is zero for horizontally polarized fields.

 Create a right circularly polarized field.
-Compute the circular polarization ratio and convert to the linear polarization ratio equivalent.
-Note that the input circular polarization ratio is Inf.
+Compute the circular polarization ratio and convert to a linear polarization ratio equivalent.
+Note that the input circular polarization ratio is

 cfv = [0;1]; q = cfv(2)/cfv(1); p = circpol2pol(q)